The Executive members are elected at the Annual Conference.

 Tania ap Siôn (Journal Editor)

 The Revd Dr Tania ap Siôn is Editor of the Rural Theology journal.
 Since October 2018, she has held the position of Senior Post-doctoral Research Fellow at Bishop Grosseteste University, Lincoln.
-Prior to this, she was Associate Professor in Education and the Social Significance of Religion at the University of Warwick and Director of the St Mary’s Centre in Wales (a research institute concerned with developing research-based reflective practice in church and school contexts) and she is a self-supporting Anglican priest on Anglesey within the Bro Tysilio Ministry Area.
+Prior to this, she was Associate Professor in Education and the Social Significance of Religion at the University of Warwick.
+In addition, Tania is Executive Director of the St Mary’s Centre in Wales (a research institute concerned with developing research-based reflective practice in church and school contexts) and she is a self-supporting Anglican priest on Anglesey within the Bro Tysilio Ministry Area.

 Christopher Rutledge (Membership Secretary)